-Another option is to have a single (or a few) pair of Release/Snapshot repositories for your entire organization.
-In this case, the access is controlled by a mechanism we call "Repository Targets."
+Another option is to have a single pair (or a few pairs) of release and snapshot repositories for your entire organization.
+In this case, the access is controlled by repository targets.

-In this model, you would create a Repo Target for each project in your system.
-You are then able to take the Repo Target and associate it with one or more Repositories or Groups in your system.
-When you do this, new, specific, C.R.U.D. privileges are created.
-For example, I could take the Maven Repo target, associate it with my Release and Snapshot repository, and now I get privileges I can assign to Create, Read, Update, Delete "Maven" (./org/apache/maven/.) artifacts in my Release and Snapshot repositories.
+In this model, you would create a repository target for each project in your system.
+You are then able to take the repository target and associate it with one or more repositories or repository groups.
+This creates new C.R.U.D. privileges specific to the reposiory or group.
+For example, you could take the Maven repository target, associate it with the release and snapshot repository.
+You get privileges you can assign to Create, Read, Update, Delete "Maven" (./org/apache/maven/.) artifacts in my Release and Snapshot repositories.

 This method is used to manage the http://repository.apache.org instance, where we have just one Release and Snapshot repository and each project team gets permissions to their artifacts based on the path.

 In general, it’s my opinion that fewer repositories will scale better and are easier to manage.
-It’s also easier to start off with a single pair of repositories, with the default "All M2″ (.*) target and simply refine the permissions as you scale.
-Most things that are configured per repository (Cache, Storage location, Snapshot purging, etc) will generally be applicable for all projects, so this mode avoids the duplication of these tasks.
+It’s also easier to start off with a single pair of repositories with the default target and simply refine the permissions as you scale.
+Most things that are configured per repository (Cache, Storage location, Snapshot purging, etc.) will generally be applicable for all projects, so this mode avoids the duplication of these tasks.
 Since everything will be stored together in a single folder on disk, it makes backups easier as well.

-The reasons why you would want multiple sets of repositories is essentially the opposite of above: If you need different expiration, Snapshot purging or storage folders, then a single shared repo won’t work.
-Replication and fail-over strategies may also make this method easier to support.
-If you absolutely must maintain total separation between Project teams, i.e. they can’t read each other’s artifacts, then this solution might be more applicable as well. (but is still possible with Repo Targets…just grant Read to only the appropriate targets)
+The reasons why you would want multiple sets of repositories is essentially the opposite of above: If you need different expiration, Snapshot purging, or storage folders, then a single shared repo won’t work.
+Replication and failover strategies may also make this method easier to support.
+If you absolutely must maintain total separation between Project teams, i.e. they can’t read each other’s artifacts, then this solution might be more applicable as well.

-In Summary, Nexus allows you to control the security of your artifacts based on the repository and/or the path of the artifact, meaning it is possible to slice and dice the system any way you see fit.
-My default position is to use a few Hosted Repositories as possible and control the permissions by the Repository Target.
+In summary, Nexus allows you to control the security of your components based on the repository and/or the path of the components, meaning it is possible to slice and dice the system any way you see fit.
+The default suggestion is to use as few hosted repositories as possible and control the permissions by using repository targets.